gost-dom/project-harmony/README.md

 This package contains helpers for querying the DOM.
 The shaman helps drive ghosts away (couldn't call it excorsist, too complicated to type in Go code).

+All of these are incomplete, and just works on the element types that are actually used in this codebase

+### EventSync

+Helps synchronize to events, e.g., don't start clicking elements until HTMX has installed event handlers

+### QueryHelper

+Helps func multiple, or single elements mathching a set of predicates.
+Predicates are specified in the predicates packages.
+This was it's own package, primarily as you might want to dot-import these for readability; so not pollute global scope in one file.

+### aria-role

+Contains definitions of aria roles, and a function to determine the role of a specific element.

+### Various helpers

+`GetName`, `GetDescription`.
+Gets the accessibility name, as well as the description for various elements.
+Can be used for querying, or veriying.

+The examples use `GetName` for querying elements, and `GetDescription` to verify error messages are attached to input fields.

 ## Running

 There's a makefile with a "live" target as the default target, which starts the